vercel-community/bun/README.md

 ## Get Started

-There are two way to deploy your project to Vercel:
+There are two ways to deploy your project to Vercel:

 1. GitHub integration
 2. Manually from your computer